jensborch/webhooks4j/README.md

 ## Building

-The Webhooks4j is build using Gradle.
+The Webhooks4j is build using Maven.

 To build the application run the following command:

 ```
-gradle build
+./mvnw package
 ```